Cascades in transport and optical conductivity of Twisted Bilayer Graphene

 Consistent with our previous work~\cite{DattaNatComm2023} and with experimental results~\cite{WongNature2020,ZondinerNature2020}, the DOS and the inverse compressibility in Fig.~\ref{fig:Fig1}(a)-(b), respectively, show cascades of spectral weight and asymmetric saw-tooth peaks resetting at integer values of doping.
 Regions of negative inverse compressibility appear below the integer values after the contribution of the gate is taken into account~\cite{SI,RaiPRX2024}, in agreement with experimental data.
 The remote bands approach the chemical potential around $\Gamma$, but without crossing the chemical potential at dopings $|\nu|<4$, see Fig.~\ref{fig:Fig3}(d)-(e) and~\cite{SI}.
 Consequently, the system is insulating at $|\nu|=4$, instead of metallic as in~\cite{DattaNatComm2023}.
 In the present work we have increased $\Delta$, the energy gap between the remote and the flat bands at $\Gamma$, and the dielectric constant $\epsilon$, reducing, therefore, the value of the interactions, as compared with ~\cite{DattaNatComm2023}.
 While these changes imply a reduction of the ratio between $U$ and $\Delta$ from $U/\Delta=$2 in ~\cite{DattaNatComm2023} to $U/\Delta=$0.85 here, we note that the extent to which the remote bands approach the flat bands, and whether they cross the chemical potential or not, is not simply controlled by the ratio $U/\Delta$ but involves the difference in the interactions which only affect the local AA$_p$ electrons and those involving in some way the itinerant ones.
 The larger value of $\epsilon$ used here reduces also this relative interaction energy.

 A strong resetting behavior with minima in the dc conductivity is also seen in Fig.~\ref{fig:Fig1}(c).
 These minima around integers produce resistive peaks as those found in transport measurements up to tens of kelvin ~\cite{CaoNat2018_2,PolshynNatPhys2019,SaitoNature2021,PolskiArXiv2022,LuqueMerinoArXiv2024,ghosh2024Arxiv}.
 Our calculations hence show that the presence of these peaks in the resistivity does not require symmetry-breaking, forbidden in the computation.
 At the Charge Neutrality Point (CNP), the conductivity is notably enhanced with respect to the one at the other integers and to the one expected for a Dirac semimetal.
 This is a consequence of the presence of compensated electron and hole pockets close to $\Gamma$, Fig.~\ref{fig:Fig1}(d).
 These pockets emerge due to the hybridization between the itinerant electrons at $\Gamma$ and the local AA$_p$, whose spectral weight is shifted to the Hubbard bands at higher energies, Fig.~\ref{fig:Fig3}(d).
 The suppression of the DOS at non-zero integers was previously interpreted by us\cite{DattaNatComm2023} and others~\cite{JiangNature2019,RaiPRX2024} as a pseudogap.
-A recent work has studied the formation of decoupled moments in isolated topological bands and related it to the TBG flat bands~\cite{LedwithArXiv2024} and finds hard gaps at non-zero integers.
+A recent work has studied the formation of decoupled moments in the isolated TBG flat bands~\cite{LedwithArXiv2024}.
+At non-zero integers, they find hard gaps, i.e. the full Fermi surface is gapped.
 In Fig.~\ref{fig:Fig1}(f) we compare the DOS close to the Fermi level at $\nu=1$ at T=5.8 K, the temperature of the calculations, and at T=0.7 K, a temperature at which the incoherent spectral weight is strongly suppressed.
 The numerical data at these temperatures seem more consistent with an asymmetric nodal gap or a pseudogap than with a hard gap, but we cannot rule out the latter appearing at larger interactions.